Best of Roseau and Fort-de-France Two Port Package

 Daria enjoys hosting because she loves meeting different people from around the world and is always eager to learn about other people's culture and to share with travelers her own culture and experiences.
 This truly will be a special day you will remember for a lifetime as you see, smell and taste an authentic side of Dominica!

 Your adventure begins at the cruise port or in downtown Fort-de-France, where you'll meet your knowledgeable guide.
-Board our comfortable, air-conditioned transport, designed for a small group of up to 18 travelers, and set off to explore the wonders of northern Martinique.
+Board our comfortable, air-conditioned transport, designed for a small group of up to 18 travelers, ensuring a relaxed and personalized experience as you head north.

 Return to Fort-de-France along the scenic coast, savoring panoramic views of the Caribbean Sea.
 Your day concludes with optional exploration of downtown Fort-de-France, where you can dine at local restaurants, delve into the history of Fort Saint Louis, or visit Schoelcher's library.

-Join us for an enriching experience that blends adventure, history, and relaxation, showcasing the pristine beauty and cultural heritage of northern Martinique.
+Join us for an enriching experience that blends adventure, history, and relaxation, showcasing the true essence of northern Martinique.

 Please Note: The itinerary may be slightly altered depending on the weather or the traffic.
 This tour is not wheelchair accessible.